oscal-compass/compliance-trestle/docs/trestle_author.md

 The `ssp-generate` sub-command creates a partial SSP (System Security Plan) from a profile and optional yaml header file.  `ssp-assemble` can then assemble the markdown files into a single json SSP file.

 For more details on its usage please see [the ssp authoring tutorial](https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring).

+## `trestle author ssp-filter`

+The `ssp-filter` sub-command takes a given SSP and filters its contents based on a given profile.
+The SSP is assumed to contain a superset of controls needed by the profile, and the filter operation generates a new SSP with just the controls needed by that profile.
+If the profile references a control not in the SSP, the routine fails with an error.

+For more details on its usage please see [the ssp authoring tutorial](https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring).